Dabrafenib, Trametinib, and IMRT in Treating Patients with BRAF Mutated Anaplastic Thyroid Cancer

 II.
 To assess pharmacokinetics during concurrent IMRT and dabrafenib plus trametinib therapy.

-III.
+IV.
 To assess pharmacodynamics of dabrafenib plus trametinib induction therapy.

-IV.
-To assess mechanism of resistance to dabrafenib plus trametinib and radiation therapy.
+V. To assess mechanism of resistance to dabrafenib plus trametinib and radiation therapy.

 OUTLINE: This is a dose-escalation study of dabrafenib.